minio/minio/docs/distributed/DESIGN.md

 > http://host2/export8
 ```

-*A noticeable trait of this expansion is that it chooses unique hosts such the setup provides maximum availability.*
+*A noticeable trait of this expansion is that it chooses unique hosts such the setup provides maximum protection and availability.*

 - Choosing an erasure set for the object is decided during `PutObject()`, object names are used to find the right erasure set using the following pseudo code.
 ```go